realA10001986/Flux-Capacitor/README.md

 If your broker does not allow anonymous logins, a username and password can be specified.

+Note that MQTT is disabled when the FC is operated in AP-mode or when connected to the TCD run in AP-Mode (TCD-AP).

 Limitations: MQTT Protocol version 3.1.1; TLS/SSL not supported; ".local" domains (MDNS) not supported; server/broker must respond to PING (ICMP) echo requests.
 For proper operation with low latency, it is recommended that the broker is on your local network.

 ## Car setup